 A special show will be offered to promote lambs who were bred and owned by the 4-H member.
-4-Hers can choose to participate in one of these classes, not both.
 Designation must be made by 12:30 PM on Sunday.

-- 1. Vigo County lambs may show in either a market class, ewe lamb class, or a ram lamb class. - 2.
+- 1. Vigo County lambs may show in market class, ewe lamb class, and/or a ram lamb class. - 2.
 The 4-H'er must produce written verification of the lamb's Vigo County origins. - 3.
 Qualified market lambs will be shown in one weight class.
 Qualified ewe lambs and ram lambs will all show together in one class.
 There will be one breed representative for the Grand Champion selection. - 4.
 Three Vigo County Bred and Owned Champions and Reserves will be selected - A Champion and Reserve Champion Award will be given to both a Bred and Owned Market Lamb, Ewe Lamb, and Ram Lamb.